Android-Academy-Global/fundamentals-2020-homework/workshop/workshop4.md

 # Workshop 4

-WIP In this workshop we will test ------
+In this workshop we will implement the "Days before/after release" feature using the Test Driven Development.

-# TODO 4.0 Let's add `releaseDate` field to `Movie` model
+# TODO 4.0 Add `releaseDate` field to `Movie` model

 ## TODO 4.0.0